 Yes.
 However, we believe in first teaching the dog what is expected through positive motivation before any corrective collars are introduced.

 We use a corrective collar to emphasize control, not inflict pain.
 There are three phases of dog training: acquiring information (learning),

 proofing or ensuring the dog understands the command, and generalizing (proficiency through consistent execution).

-We need vet records confirming your dog has received the distemper combination, and rabies.
+We require vet records confirming your dog has received the distemper combination, and rabies.
 Bordatella is optional - click here to find out why.

 by contacting your vet.